r-spatial/rgee/README.md

 ## Credits :bow:

-First off, we would like to offer an *special thanks** :raised_hands: :clap: to [**Justin Braaten**](https://github.com/jdbcode) for his wise and helpful comments in the whole development of **rgee**.
+First off, we would like to offer an *spe*cial thanks** :raised_hands: :clap: to [**Justin Braaten**](https://github.com/jdbcode) for his wise and helpful comments in the whole development of **rgee**.
 As well, we would like to mention the following third-party R/Python packages for contributing indirectly to the develop of rgee:

   - **[gee\_asset\_manager - Lukasz Tracewski](https://github.com/tracek/gee_asset_manager)**
   - **[geeup - Samapriya Roy](https://github.com/samapriya/geeup)**